System Design Space

 Limits of interpretation

-The video works well as a map of decisions and forks, but architectural conclusions still need to be tied back to primary sources and real dates, especially in disputed historical episodes.
+The video works well as a map of decisions and forks, but an architectural conclusion should be tied back to primary sources and real dates.
+In disputed historical episodes the cost of an error is a clean but wrong analogy that later gets cited as fact.

-A practical rule is simple: check the facts first, then carry the lesson into platform strategy.
+The order is simple: check the facts first, then carry the lesson into platform strategy — not the other way around.

 Source